 The Securities and Exchange Commission (SEC) revealed it has awarded a whistleblower with over $1 million.

-The US watchdog said that it awarded the whistleblower for providing information and assistance that led to SEC enforcement action.
-The whistleblower contributed valuable information and and ongoing assistance.
-The whistleblower participated in an interview with the staff and provided documents and additional information, saving the SEC time and resources.
+The US watchdog said that it awarded the whistleblower for providing information and assistance that led to multiple successful SEC enforcement actions.
+The whistleblower contributed valuable information and participated in interviews with SEC staff.

 Emily Pasquinelli, Acting Chief of the SEC’s Office of the Whistleblower said: